NatrixFel/imputation_check/README.md

 # imputation_check
 **Compare two tables (pre-imputation and post-imputation) to add IMP flags to SNP with Beagle imputation**

-The first script compare tables before and after imputation (it just same tables)
+The first script compare tables before and after imputation (tables with same number of rows)

 The second script compare tables before imputation and after some filtering steps except imputation (tables with different number of rows)